davidlbatey/davidlbatey.github.io/_posts/2013-09-20-no-alcohol-leads-to-healthier-more-productive-lifestyle.md

 For the last two months I have been living an alcohol free lifestyle, no mean feat for a 20 something living in London.
 And I thought I would share some of the benefits that I've experienced with you.
-I am not suggesting everyone should do this, it's really hard to go T-total, even for a couple of months, especially if you live in a big city surrounded by temptation, all I want to do is highlight the rarely considered impact of drinking.
+I am not suggesting everyone should do this, it's really hard to go teetotal, even for a couple of months, especially if you live in a big city surrounded by temptation, all I want to do is highlight the rarely considered impact of drinking.